-- This composite index only includes data for threatened and near-threatened mammal taxa provided by the custodians endeavouring to meet the TMX criteria supplied.
+- This composite index only includes data for threatened and nearthreatened mammal taxa provided by the custodians endeavouring to meet the TMX criteria supplied.
 Inspection of these data indicate they are biased to the coastal areas of most states and are sparse for the arid zone.
-The index can be useful for also identifying strategic monitoring opportunities to increase the comprehensiveness - of representation of threatened and near-threatened mammal taxa (see Table 1). - There were limited appropriate monitoring data for remote areas available for inclusion in the index to 2016. - Some mammal subgroups, such as bats and rodents, are still underrepresented. - The proportional representation of threatened and near-threatened mammal taxa, and spatial coverage, is low in comparison to data on threatened and near-threatened birds (Threatened Bird Index).
+The overall Queensland trend is only based on 15 taxa while 46 are on the EPBC list.
+The index can be useful for also identifying strategic monitoring opportunities to - increase the comprehensiveness of representation of threatened and near-threatened mammal taxa (see Table 1) - There were limited appropriate monitoring data for remote areas available for inclusion in the index to 2016. - Some mammal subgroups, such as bats and rodents, are still underrepresented. - The overall trend is largely influenced by decreasing

+- population trends for Hastings River mouse and koala (combined populations of Queensland, New South Wales and the Australian Capital Territory). - The proportional representation of threatened and near-threatened mammal taxa, and spatial coverage, is low in comparison to data on threatened and nearthreatened birds (Threatened Bird Index).

-Figure 1: A) The Threatened Mammal Index (TMX) for South Australia, including data from all sites where threatened and near-threatened mammal taxa were provided.
-The blue line shows the change in mammal abundance relative to the baseline year of 2000, where the index is set to 1.0.
+Figure 1: A) The Threatened Mammal Index (TMX) for Queensland, including data from all sites where threatened and near-threatened mammal taxa were provided.
+The blue line shows the change in mammal abundance relative to the baseline year of 1995, where the index is set to 1.0.
 The grey cloud shows the range of trends for the individual taxa that make up the overall multi-taxon index.
 It can be seen as the variability between single-taxon trends that contribute to the composite (i.e., it is not statistical confidence).

-B) A map showing where threatened and near-threatened mammal data were recorded in South Australia.
+B) A map showing where threatened and near-threatened mammal data were recorded in Queensland.
 The red dots indicate repeatedly monitored fixed sites.